guptakaran11/grasskode-website/content/post/travel/no-mames/mexico-part-4.md

     </div>
     <em>Unwanted intrusions :cat:</em>
 </div>

 We spent our days working indoors.
 The heat was daunting and the comfort of the room was somnolent.
-I got hooked to Civ6 (officially addicted by now), ranted on the philosophy of [slow living](/post/rant/slow/), completed editing pending pictures from Europe.
+I got hooked to Civ6 (officially addicted by now), ranted on the philosophy of [slow-living](/post/rant/slow/), completed editing pending pictures from Europe.
 It was quite a fruitful time spent there.
 After all the continuously active travel, this was a much needed respite.

 <div class="postimg vertimg">
   <a href="https://live.staticflickr.com/65535/49744423438_1939c15c6e_c.jpg" data-toggle="lightbox">